anggacipta/server-sent-event-post-react/README.md

-# Simple Server Sent Event
+# Server Sent Event Post
 Example of SSE(Server Sent Event) in website.
 Different of this version is using POST method.

 ## How to run: